 Consider switching to Who Gives a Crap toilet paper, which is plastic packaging-free, tree-free and the proceeds are used to fund the construction of toilets for people in need.
 You can also try reusable cloth nappies if you have small children or, if you’re a fur-parent, OhCrap dog poop bags made from compostable corn starch.

 Many women are now swapping tampons and pads for reusable period panties or a menstrual cup.
 Not only are they better for the environment, reusing them will save you money and shopping trips to stock up on sanitary items.
-You can find out everything you need to know about them here.

 Small changes make big impacts